11059 Broadway Suite B - Crown Point, IN 46307

 Emergency Dentistry FAQs

-Should I go to the emergency room or dentist?
+Should I go to the emergency room or the dentist?

 When the unexpected strikes, your first instinct might be to head to the hospital for quick care.
 Although the emergency department can provide you with antibiotics and pain relievers, they can’t treat the underlying issue, like a knocked-out tooth or an infection.
 Instead, it’s always best to visit your emergency dentist whenever possible, unless you’re experiencing a medical concern.
 Your dentist will identify and address the underlying problem to restore a healthy, functional smile.